raulgonzm/checkout_service_example/README.rst

 GET /api/rest/v1_0/products/
 ``

-An example of response could be:
+An example of response would be:

 ``
 [